Best Affordable Luxury Mattress

 When buying a foam or hybrid mattress with foam layers, look for foam densities that have a high PCF relative to the norm for that foam type.
 1.7+ is considered high for polyfoam and 5+ is considered high for memory foam.
 We also recommend selecting natural latex over synthetic latex when prioritizing durability.

 All mattresses will last longer when properly cared for.
 While sagging can’t be fixed or completely avoided, there are a few things you can do to minimize it.
+Or, if you’re past the point of no return, check out our guide on how to fix mattress sagging.

 Most mattresses should be rotated every three to six months to ensure even surface wear.
 Doing so can significantly extend the lifespan of the mattress by preventing concentrated or premature sagging.
 If you have a flippable mattress, ensure you’re using both sides by flipping it regularly.
 Make sure you take a look at our article on flipping your mattress before you do it, though.